 Texts: Who walks?
 John.
 Where?
 Here!

-Relative clauses: man who owns a donkey

-Adverbs: in the house

-Subjunction: if a man owns a donkey

-Coordination: John and Mary are English or American
+Relative clauses: man who owns a donkey Adverbs: in the house Subjunction: if a man owns a donkey Coordination: John and Mary are English or American

-- 1. Compile and make available the resource grammar library, latest version.
-Compilation is by make in GF/next-lib/src.
-Make it available by setting GF\LIB\PATH to GF/next-lib. - 2.
-Compile and test the grammars face/FaceL (available in course source files). - 3.
-Write a concrete syntax of Face for some other resource language by adding a domain lexicon and a functor instantiation. - 4.
-Add functions to Face and write their concrete syntax for at least some language. - 5.
-Design your own domain grammar and implement it for some languages.
+1. Compile and make available the resource grammar library, latest version.
+Compilation is by make in GF/lib/src.
+Make it available by setting GF_LIB_PATH to GF/lib.

-Inside the
+2. Compile and test the grammars face/FaceL (available in course source files).

+3. Write a concrete syntax of Face for some other resource language by adding a domain lexicon and a functor instantiation.

+4. Add functions to Face and write their concrete syntax for at least some language.

+5. Design your own domain grammar and implement it for some languages.

-Resource Grammar Library
+5 Developing a GF Resource Grammar

-Module structure

-Statistics

-How to start building a new language

-How to test a resource grammar

-The Assignment

-The principal module structure

-solid = API, dashed = internal, ellipse = abstract + concrete, rectangle = resource/instance, diamond = interface, green = given, blue = mechanical, red = to do
+Module structure Statistics How to start building a new language How to test a resource grammar The Assignment solid = API, dashed = internal, ellipse = abstract+concrete, rectangle = resource/instance, diamond = interface, green = given, blue = mechanical, red = to do